clumsycomputer/clumsy-graphics/README.md

 #### setup docker

-install docker onto your system, and then run its daemon
+install and run docker _(the majority of `graphics-renderer` runs within a container to simplify dependency management)_

 ## commands